omeedcs/utofficehours/README.md

 # UT Office Hours / Undergraduate Networking & Guidance Application

 An application that streamlines office hours and improves connectivity between professors, the university and students.
+Please read this in depth and email me at omeed@cs.utexas.edu if you have any questions! :)

 # CORE FEATURES (In Construction):